Xaque8787/m3uparser/README.md

 ### Examples and Explanations

-**DEFAULT VALUES**
+## **DEFAULT VALUES**
 All default values can be added to by entering more values into the appropriate env variable in the compose file.

-**SCRUB_HEADER**
+## **SCRUB_HEADER**

+**You can add multiple SCRUB_HEADER values to accomodate varying m3u naming formats.
+All values go in a single set of quotes, and are separated by commas.
+SCRUB_HEADER="HD :, SD :"**

+**Trailing whitespaces will be stripped, so in this example you do not need to add a space after the : but the space in beween HD and the : will and should be included in the SCRUB_HEADER value.**

-First thing to do would be to look at a line from one or all of the m3u files you plan to parse.
+If you need to add more scrub header values, the first thing to do would be to look at a line from one or all of the m3u files you plan to parse.
 The SCRUB_HEADER value should be a string of characters that is in each 'group-title=' value of the #EXTINF line.
 Take the below as an example, you can see that in each of the group-title= value that there is the string **"Movie VOD",HD :** that comes before each movie title and year.
 To "scrub" this line, you could add "HD :" to the SCRUB_HEADER value in the compose, and it will remove the value + everything that precedes it.
 This is required to correctly parse the titles, year, and other information for TV and Movies.
-The SCRUB_HEADER function is applied to all lines in the m3u file, while REMOVE_TERMS is applied to all titles that are set in the CLEANERS value, while live tv streams are processed separately without SRUB_HEADER or REMOVE_TERMS applied.
+The SCRUB_HEADER function is applied to all lines in the m3u file, while REMOVE_TERMS is applied to all titles that are set in the CLEANERS value, and live tv streams are processed separately without SRUB_HEADER or REMOVE_TERMS applied.

+Example of m3u file, where SCRUB_HEAD="HD :" will leave a clean movie title entry.
 ```
 #EXTINF:0 group-title="Movie VOD",HD : The Crow 1994
 #EXTGRP:Movie VOD